-In May 2006, and then again in February 2008, our Board of Directors authorized stock repurchase programs whereby we may purchase up to 1.5 million shares of our common stock under each authorization, subject to the terms of our credit agreement.
+In February 2008, our Board of Directors authorized our most recent stock repurchase program whereby we may purchase up to 1.5 million shares of our common stock, subject to the terms of our credit agreement.
 The shares may be repurchased from time-to-time in the open market and the repurchase program may be discontinued at any time at our discretion.
+During the year ended December 31, 2011, we repurchased under this program, 427,043 shares of our common stock at an average price of \$5.23 per share.
+The cost of such purchases was approximately \$2.2 million.
+All of the common stock was retired.
 During year ended December 31, 2010 and 2009, we did not repurchase shares.
-During the year ended December 31, 2008, we repurchased, under the May 2006 and February 2008 programs, a total of 924,235 shares at an average price of \$11.66.
-The cost of such purchases was approximately \$10.8 million.
-All of the common stock was retired.

-At December 31, 2010, we had 1,441,139 shares of common stock left remaining to repurchase under our February 2008 authorization subject to the limitations of our credit agreement.
-See Credit Agreement section below and consolidated financial statements Note 7- Long-term Debt.
+At December 31, 2011, we had 1,014,096 shares of common stock left remaining to repurchase under our February 2008 authorization, subject to the limitations of our Credit Agreement.
+See Credit Agreement section below and consolidated financial statements Note 7-Long-term Debt.